 Most of the vehicles with a 10 year warranty are from Korea or Japan.
 For example, Hyundai, Kia, and Mitsubishi carry these warranty deals.
 There’s no doubt that these are good cars, but the big warranty numbers are partially a marketing ploy.

 Make sure your car repairs are covered.
-Get a free online auto warranty quote from CARCHEX today.
+Get a free online vehicle protection plan quote from CARCHEX today.

 What Is Covered In A 10 Year Warranty?